-- HKFE Clearing Corporation Limited (HKCC) is a Hong Kong incorporated wholly-owned subsidiary of Hong Kong Futures Exchange Limited (HKFE), which is a recognised futures exchange company wholly-owned by Hong Kong Exchanges and Clearing Limited (HKEx).
+- HKFE Clearing Corporation Limited (HKCC)2 is a Hong Kong incorporated wholly-owned subsidiary of Hong Kong Exchanges and Clearing Limited (HKEX).
 HKCC is recognised by the Securities and Futures Commission (SFC), Hong Kong's statutory regulator for the securities and futures markets, under Section 37(1) of the Securities and Futures Ordinance (Cap.
 571 of the Laws of Hong Kong) (SFO) as a recognised clearing house (RCH).
-Section 59(1) of the SFO provides that subject to very limited exceptions, no person shall become a "controller" of an RCH unless the person is a "recognised exchange controller".
-Currently, HKEx is the only exchange controller recognised by the SFC.
-HKEx, through HKFE, owns the entire issued share capital of HKCC and is a listed public company in Hong Kong. - 2.
-As an RCH, HKCC is required at all times to comply with various statutory duties under the SFO, which are further described in this disclosure document.
-In August 2013, the SFC published guidelines requiring RCHs to observe on an ongoing basis the PFMI, to the extent that these apply to a central counterparty (CCP). - 3.
-HKCC provides clearing and settlement services for the contracts traded on HKFE, which operates the only recognised futures exchange in Hong Kong.
+Section 59(1) of the SFO provides that subject to very limited exceptions, no person shall become a "controller" of an RCH unless the person is a "recognised exchange controller" Currently, HKEX is the only exchange controller recognised by the SFC.
+HKEX owns the entire issued share capital of HKCC and is a listed public company in Hong Kong. - As an RCH, HKCC is required at all times to comply with various statutory duties under the SFO, which are further described in this disclosure document.
+In August 2013, the SFC published guidelines requiring RCHs to observe on an ongoing basis the PFMI, to the extent that these apply to a central counterparty (CCP). - HKCC provides clearing and settlement services for the contracts traded on Hong Kong Futures Exchange Limited (HKFE), which operates the only recognised futures exchange in Hong Kong.
 HKCC has implemented a comprehensive risk management framework which is designed to ensure the timely settlement of relevant derivatives contracts, by adequately controlling credit, market and liquidity risks.
-HKCC has appropriate policies, procedures and controls in place to manage the additional risks that its services are exposed to, including legal risk, settlement risk, general business risk, custody and investment risks, and operational risks. - 4.
-HKCC's approaches to observing each applicable principle in the PFMI are summarised in this disclosure document.
+HKCC has appropriate policies, procedures and controls in place to manage the additional risks that its services are exposed to, including legal risk, settlement risk, general business risk, custody and investment risks, and operational risk. - 4 HKCC's approach to observing each applicable principle4 in the PFMI is summarised in this disclosure document.
 This document is written pursuant to and in accordance with the guidelines set forth in the Disclosure framework and Assessment methodology issued by CPSS-IOSCO in December 2012.

-&lt;sup>2 HKCC was first recognised as an RCH in 1995 under the repealed Securities and Futures (Clearing Houses) Ordinance.
+2 HKCC was first recognised as an RCH in 1995 under the repealed Securities and Futures (Clearing Houses) Ordinance.
 Its recognition under the SFO (which came into force in April 2003) was deemed to be effective pursuant to the transitional provisions in Schedule 10 of the SFO.
 The recognition remains in force as at the date of this document.

-&lt;sup>3 "Controller" is defined to mean a "shareholder controller" (i.e. a person controlling 35% voting rights of a corporation) or an "indirect controller" (i.e. a person controlling 5% or more voting rights of a corporation).
+[&]quot;Controller" is defined to mean a "shareholder controller" (i.e. a person controlling 35% voting rights of a corporation) or an "indirect controller" (i.e. a person controlling 5% or more voting rights of a corporation).

-&lt;sup>4 Three of the 24 PFMI principles are not applicable to HKCC as a CCP.
-They are Principle 10: Physical Deliveries, Principle 11: Central Securities Depositories and Principle 24: Disclosure of Market Data by Trade Repositories.
+Two of the 24 PFMI principles are not applicable to HKCC as a CCP.
+They are Principle 11: Central Securities Depositories and Principle 24: Disclosure of Market Data by Trade Repositories.